Woolly rhinoceros: Hunting

+Paired δ^{13}C and δ^{1}^{5}N measurements of fossils from Les Pradelles indicate that woolly rhinoceroses made up a significant proportion of the diet of the local Neanderthal population.

-Woolly rhinoceroses shared their habitat with humans, but direct evidence that they interacted is relatively rare.
+Woolly rhinoceroses shared their habitat with modern humans, but direct evidence that they interacted is relatively rare.
 Only 11% of the known sites of prehistoric Siberian tribes have remains or images of the animal.
 Many rhinoceros remains are found in caves (such as the Kůlna Cave in Central Europe), which were not the natural habitat of either rhinos or humans, and large predators such as hyenas may have carried rhinoceros parts there.
 Sometimes, only individual teeth or bone fragments are uncovered, which usually came from only one animal.
 Most rhinoceros remains in Western Europe are found in the same places where human remains or artifacts were found, but this may have occurred naturally.

 Signs that early humans hunted or scavenged the rhinoceros come from markings on the animal's bones.
 One specimen had injuries caused by human weaponry, with traces of a wound from a sharp object marking the shoulder and thigh, and a preserved spear was found near the carcass.
 A few sites from the early phase of the Last Glacial Period in the late Middle Paleolithic, such as the Gudenus Cave (Austria) and the open air site of Königsaue (Saxony-Anhalt, Germany), have heavily beaten rhinoceros bones lined with slash marks.
 This action was done partly to extract the nutritious bone marrow.

 Both horns and bones of the rhinoceros were used as raw materials for tools and weapons, as were remains from other animals.
 In what is now Zwoleń, Poland, a device was made from a battered woolly rhinoceros pelvis.
 Half-meter spear throwers, made from a woolly rhinoceros horn about 27,000 years ago, came from the Yana Rhinoceros Horn Site on the banks of the Yana River.
 A 13,300-year-old spear found on Bolshoy Lyakhovsky Island has a tip made of rhinoceros horn, the furthest north a human artifact has ever been found.